devxoul/resume/resume.rst

 2013- JLModel_
    JLModel allows you to manage models in very simple way in Objective-C.

-2013- Allkdic_
+2013- Allkdic_ (올ㅋ사전)
-   A handy dictionary for OS X. Around 2,000 people are using Allkdic.
+   A handy dictionary for OS X. Around 2,000 people are using.

 2013- JLToast_
    Toast for iOS with very simple interface.
 Written in Swift.